manuel-delverme/manuel-delverme.github.io/_posts/report.md

 ---
-author:
+title: 'Divide et Impera and Neural Networks'
+date: 2012-08-14
+permalink: /posts/2012/08/blog-post-test/
+tags:
+  - category1
-- Manuel Del Verme
+  - category2
+  - deep learning

 bibliography:
 - 'cit.bib'

-title: 'Divide et Impera and Neural Networks'
 date: 2021-02-01
+---

 permalink: /posts/research/constr_nn/
-tags:
-  - Deep Learning
----

 Decomposing a problem into smaller and more manageable pieces to be solved independently and then merging the solutions has been a common